Quickback Docs

 get: {

-// Use record conditions to allow public docs OR owned docs
+// Use record conditions to allow public jobs OR owned jobs

 access: {